adamstosho/CodeFlow/README.md

 ### 📝 Code Conversion
 - **JavaScript Support**: Full AST parsing and flowchart generation
-- **Python Support**: Basic parsing with placeholder implementation
+- **Python Support**: Basic parsing with placeholder implementation (Although it is still in process)
 - **Real-time Preview**: Instant diagram generation as you type
 - **Syntax Highlighting**: Monaco Editor integration for better code editing